BrainWise-DEV/POSNext/POS/README.md

 If you notice the browser URL is `/frontend`, this is the base URL where your frontend app will run in production.
 To change this, open `src/router.js` and change the base URL passed to `createWebHistory`.

+## Source maps in production builds

+Production builds omit JavaScript source maps by default to keep bundle sizes small.
+If you need source maps for debugging a specific deployment, set the environment variable `POS_NEXT_ENABLE_SOURCEMAP=true` before running the build command.
+Any value other than the string `"true"` will keep source maps disabled.

 ## Resources

 - [Vue 3](https://v3.vuejs.org/guide/introduction.html)